DLA is a small, all-volunteer organization.

 OrganizationDLA is governed by an Executive Board and includes divisions reflecting types of libraries or other common interests.
 The Association is a chapter of the American Library Association.

-The goal of the Delaware Library Association is to promote the profession of librarianship and provide library information and media services to the people of Delaware by developing a unified library association.
+The goal of the Delaware Library Association is to promote the profession of librarianship, advocate for library services, and provide library information to the people of Delaware by developing a unified library association.
 The following objectives are integral to the achievement of the goal of the Association:

 The Delaware Library Association was organized on January 18, 1934.
 Children's Services Division (CSD) was formed in 1980.

 The members of Delaware School Library Media Association (DSLMA) voted to join DLA as a Division in 1980.

 DLA will celebrate its 80th birthday in 2014.

 DLA is totally volunteer operated and depends on the participation of its members.